R0mbertus/StructZone/README.md

 ### Tests

 There's a directory `test` which contains toy examples that showcase different types of usages of structs (and overflows on them).
-To run them, run `./compile-test.sh <filename without extension>`.
- TODO: update once testing scripts are complete
+To run them, simply run `make check` in the top level directory of the project.
+If you alter the sanitizer, runtime or another component, this should automatically trigger a rebuild, but if you want to be sure, you can manually clean intermediate files with `make clean`.

 ### Spec Benchmark